A simple calculator converting your annual flying and driving CO2 emissions (carbon footprint) into Kilos of SeedBalls required to offset.

 Since the industrial revolution, the concentration of carbon dioxide (CO2) in the atmosphere has increased due to the burning of fossil fuels and land use change.
 The ocean absorbs about 30 percent of the CO2 that is released in the atmosphere, and as levels of atmospheric CO2 increase, so do the levels in the ocean.

-When carbon dioxide dissolves in this ocean, carbonic acid is formed.
+When carbon dioxide dissolves in the ocean, carbonic acid is formed.
 This leads to higher acidity, mainly near the surface, which has been proven to inhibit shell growth in marine animals and is suspected as a cause of reproductive disorders in some fish.

 Ocean acidification is affecting the entire world’s oceans, including coastal estuaries and waterways.
 Many economies are dependent on fish and shellfish and people worldwide rely on food from the ocean as their primary source of protein.